wichtounet/etl/README.rst

 This library is completely header-only, there is no need to build it.

 However, this library makes extensive use of C++11 and C++14, therefore, a recent compiler is necessary to use it.
+This library is tested on the following compilers:
+ * CLang 3.4 and greater
+ * GCC 4.9.1 and greater
+ * icc 15.0.2 and greater

-This library has only been tested on CLang 3.4 and g++ 4.9.1.
-Moreover, this has never been tested on Windows.
+The library has never been tested on Windows.

 The folder **include** must be included with the **-I** option.

 There are no link-time dependencies.

 If you have problems compiling this library, I'd be glad to help, but I do not guarantee that this will work on every compiler.
 I